willbryant/kitchen_sync/USAGE.md

 Getting started
 ---------------

-If you haven't already got Kitchen Sync installed, please see [Installing Kitchen Sync](INSTALL.md).
+If you haven't already installed Kitchen Sync, please see [Installing Kitchen Sync](INSTALL.md).

 If you'd like to see the wide range of exciting and confusing command-line options Kitchen Sync has to offer, simply run `ks`.
 Otherwise, read on.